-Ken Jesudian, co-founder, CEO, and CIO of CRIMSON Asset Management, joins BNN Bloomberg to discuss his small cap investment strategy for 2021.
+Ken Jesudian, co-founder, CEO, and CIO of CRIMSON Asset Management, joins BNN Bloomberg for his outlook on the small cap market and inflation.

 Fund manager Ken Jesudian beat the U.S. small-cap index last year with trades that gained from an economic snapback.
 Now he sees a new risk for 2021: the potential for a spike in inflation.